PGOT: A Physics-Geometry Operator Transformer for Complex PDEs: Experiments

 \paragraph{Industrial Simulations.} Table~\ref{tab:industrial} summarizes results on large-scale industrial benchmarks.
-On Shape-Net Car, PGOT achieves the best performance across all metrics, with 9.1\% reduction in volumetric field error and 10.6\% improvement in drag coefficient prediction compared to Transolver.
+On Shape-Net Car, PGOT achieves the best performance across all metrics, with 9.1\% reduction in volumetric field error and 10.6\% improvement in drag coefficient prediction compared to Transolver (++).
 The Spearman correlation $\rho_D = 0.9926$ indicates excellent ranking capability for design optimization.
 Figure~\ref{fig:vis_industrial}(b) visualizes these results, showing excellent agreement between PGOT's predicted streamlines and ground truth, with superior accuracy in geometrically complex regions like wheel wells.
 On AirfRANS, PGOT demonstrates substantial improvements: 32.4\% reduction in volumetric field error, 81.3\% reduction in surface field error, and 12.2\% improvement in lift coefficient prediction.
-As shown in Figure~\ref{fig:vis_industrial}(a), while Transolver and SAOT produce radial error patterns, PGOT achieves significantly cleaner predictions with errors primarily concentrated in the far-field region.
-These results underscore PGOT's capability in handling complex unstructured meshes with over 32,000 points while maintaining high prediction fidelity.
+As shown in Figure~\ref{fig:vis_industrial}(a), while Transolver (++) and SAOT produce radial error patterns, PGOT achieves significantly cleaner predictions with errors primarily concentrated in the far-field region.
+On the AirCraft benchmark, PGOT achieves 34.8\% and 32.3\% reductions in $C_L$ and surface field errors compared to Transolver (++).
+As shown in Figure~\ref{fig:vis_aircraft}, the leading edge region---where surface curvature is highest and geometric aliasing is most severe---reveals a pronounced high-error hotspot in Transolver (++), which PGOT suppresses to near-zero, directly confirming the effectiveness of SpecGeo-Attention in high-curvature 3D geometries.
+These results collectively underscore PGOT's capability in handling complex unstructured meshes while maintaining high prediction fidelity.
+Efficiency analysis is detailed in Appendix~C.2.